Adobe Stock/ Iliya Mitskavets

 379 Halstead Ave, Harrison; 914.341.1341

-Way more than just bagels and with multiple locations throughout Westchester, visit Empire Bagels to up your vegan catering game.
-They have an entire menu devoted to vegan sandwiches (not including the basic bagel and vegan cream cheese) with options like meatball parm, chicken parm, Philly steak, and chicken club.
+Way more than just bagels and with multiple locations throughout Westchester, Empire Bagels is a go-to when you want to up your vegan catering game.
+The hotspot has an entire menu devoted to vegan sandwiches (not including the basic bagel and vegan cream cheese) with options like meatball parm, chicken parm, Philly steak, and chicken club.

 Little B’s